chili-epfl/easy-performance-analyzer/README.md

   Make sure that the `ANDROID_NDK` environment variable is **not set** before proceeding.

-3. In the `easy-profiler` source directory:
+3. In the `easy-performance-analyzer` source directory:

   ```
   mkdir build-android